coli-saar/tracl/README.md

 # Tracl: ACL Style for Typst

-This repository contains tracl, a Typst template for writing ACL papers with Typst.
+Tracl is a Typst template for writing papers for the *ACL series of conferences with Typst.
+ACL is the [Association for Computational Linguistics](https://www.aclweb.org/portal/).

 It implements the official [ACL paper formatting guidelines](https://acl-org.github.io/ACLPUB/formatting.html) and is modeled after the [LaTeX style](https://github.com/acl-org/acl-style-files).
 Tracl is the **T**ypst **R**econstruction of the **ACL** style.

 Tracl was developed by [Alexander Koller](https://www.coli.uni-saarland.de/~koller/), out of a personal desire to use Typst to write ACL papers.
 It is not officially supported by the ACL.

 ## Usage

-The usage of the ACL style is documented in [main.pdf](main.pdf).
+The usage of the ACL style is documented in [main.pdf](https://github.com/coli-saar/tracl/blob/main/main.pdf).

 To create a new document using tracl from the _Typst web app_, simply choose "Start from template" and select tracl.